raglandc/vidal-production-v2/src/routes/blog/blogs/why-i-love-svelte.md

 Instead of shipping an entire library when a user visits a site, Svelte only ships the Javascript that your user needs.
 This technique results in a very fast and performant website.

-# Reason 3: Speed of development
+# And Finally Reason 3: Speed of Development

 The first difference I noticed when I started building with Svelte was the change in size of my files.
 I initially started building my personal website with Next.js, a React framework.